 Ledwinka’s son Erich and the brilliant designer Erich Überlacker worked on what became the Type V570 prototype of 1931 (above), which may have looked conventional on the outside, but was anything but.
 It was at this point too that Ledwinka moved on the next automotive frontier: aerodynamics.

 This chassis for Tatra’s never-built T97 might easily be mistaken for a VW chassis.
-Despite the exchange of ideas, Ledwinka was not happy when Porsche’s VW arrived in 1936, and sued for patent infringement.
+Despite the exchange of ideas, Ledwinka was not happy when Porsche’s VW arrived in 1936, and sued for patent infringement, for the details of its forced air cooling.
+Tatra had been pioneering forced air-cooled engines since 1921 T-11, and had taken out patents on what covered many or most obvious approaches to that.
 Porsche was close to settling it, when Hitler told him he had a better solution that would manifest itself very soon.
 In 1939, Germany invaded Czechoslovakia, and the nasty business was deferred for some time.
 In 1961, VW finally ponied up 3 million DM to settle the matter.
-It did not cover the whole car, but just a few very specific details.
+Contrary to common assumption, it did not cover the whole car, but just aspects of the VW’s air cooling system.

 Hitler also put a stop to the production preparations for the V570 and T97, as he was not about to have the VW potentially upstaged, despite the fact that the T97 was going to be priced five times higher than the VW.